jensweigele/ioBroker.yahka/README.md

 ### 0.9.1
   (jw) fixed a bug where the adapter crashes if a state does not exist<br>
   (jw) added io functions for HomeMatic dimmers ([#30](https://github.com/jensweigele/ioBroker.yahka/issues/30) and [#75](https://github.com/jensweigele/ioBroker.yahka/issues/75))<br>
+  (jw) fixed a bug where adapter didn't start anymore when using the conversion function "inverse" ([#98](https://github.com/jensweigele/ioBroker.yahka/issues/98))
+  (jw) updated to latest HAP-NodeJS library to support TV services and characteristics (available since iOS 12.2 beta 1)<br>Note: that's still in development, not all services are working correctly.
+For more information see:  ([#89](https://github.com/jensweigele/ioBroker.yahka/issues/89))<br>

 ### 0.9.0
   (jw) added more services and characteristics (from https://github.com/homespun/hap-nodejs-community-types)<br>
   (jw) improved admin interface to support individual editors for IO/Conversion functions<br>